British Eagle: Bankruptcy and aftermath

 Following British Eagle's overnight collapse, other airlines moved quickly to take over the abandoned scheduled routes.
 Former rival Cambrian Airways assumed the Liverpool–Glasgow and Liverpool–Heathrow routes while BEA applied for the European routes from Heathrow.
 BUA added an extra daily round-trip between Gatwick and Glasgow and applied to serve some of the European routes as well.
 Dan-Air took over London–Newquay services, which it operated from Gatwick for one season from May 1969.
 Dan-Air also won the contest for the Travel Trust charter contracts for the 1969 summer season against stiff competition from BEA.
 These had originally been awarded to British Eagle and entailed operating Travel Trust's entire summer charter programme on behalf of its subsidiaries Lunn-Poly and Everyman Travel, the bankrupt airline's former in-house tour operators.
 These contracts provided additional work for four Dan-Air aircraft—two Comets and two One-Elevens.
 The latter were former American Airlines aircraft and the first One-Elevens to join Dan-Air's fleet.
 The Heathrow scheduling committee's refusal to allow Dan-Air access to British Eagle's former main operating base resulted in Dan-Air opening a base at Luton for the Lunn-Poly/Everyman flying programmes from London.
 In addition to the 1969 summer programme, Travel Trust also awarded Dan-Air a "time charter" contract for the following three years (1970–1972).

 This in turn resulted in Dan-Air acquiring two further One-Elevens that had originally been operated by British Eagle.

 In addition to the two former British Eagle One-Eleven 300s Dan-Air acquired from Kuwait Finance to complement the ex-American pair of 400 series as well as two former BOAC Comet 4s that were fully employed on the Lunn-Poly/Everyman charters, the other jet aircraft the failed carrier had operated/ordered found new homes relatively quickly.
 In early 1969, Laker Airways leased the former Qantas Boeing 707-138Bs from Kleinwort Benson for Bermudan $8,500 a month to replace Britannias on a new series of transatlantic affinity group charter flights.
 Two years later, Laker Airways also acquired a One-Eleven 300 from Bahamas Airways that had originally been delivered to British Eagle.
 BOAC purchased for £4 million the 707-365C British Eagle had leased from Kleinwort Benson (subsequently subleased to MEA).
 Caledonian acquired the 707-365C that had originally been ordered by British Eagle and delivered to Airlift International in February 1967.

+The trademark of the company was later purchased by the Sceats family.